between-days/LesserBank/README.md

 balance int for now <https://stackoverflow.com/questions/71815897/rust-correct-use-of-decimal-type-in-diesel>

 #### Migrations
 Diesel cli.
 A little touch and go.
 Storing balance in cents mig is breaking (changing balance_cents back to balance -> null balance).
 In practice would need to need to be setting balance (backwards compat code) or a more complex migration to move values back to balance.
+Will refactor migrations after base functionality done

 ## Testing
 Using mockall for mocks